jackhftang/lrucache.nim/README.md

 # LRU cache

-The standard implemenation of LRU cache (hash table + doubly-linked list).
+A common implemenation of LRU cache (hash table + doubly-linked list).
 All operations are in time complexity of O(1).
 This implementation is *not* thread-safe.